Powerleague: Recent history

 In 2018, Patron Capital appointed a new executive team, including CEO Christian Rose, CFO Mike Evans, and John Gillespie, who has since become Chief Commercial and Customer Officer.
 Since then, the company has undertaken infrastructure upgrades across its centres, including pitch resurfacing, clubhouse renovations, and improvements to digital services.

 In June 2025, Powerleague was acquired by Broadsword Investment Management.
 The existing executive team remained in place under the new ownership.
 Broadsword announced plans to support Powerleague’s expansion strategy, including site development, pitch regeneration, and entry into new sports sectors such as padel.

+In September 2025, John Gillespie was named Powerleague CEO after Christian Rose retired.

+Operations

+Football facilities

+Powerleague operates 44 venues across England, Scotland, Ireland and Netherlands offering both outdoor and indoor five-a-side and seven-a-side football pitches.
+The facilities feature floodlit 3G artificial turf pitches and are available for casual bookings, league matches, kids parties and corporate events.

+The company runs organised leagues and tournaments throughout the year, accommodating players of all skill levels from casual participants to competitive teams.

+Kids football parties

+Powerleague offers dedicated children's football party packages at its venues across the UK.
+These parties include pitch hire, qualified coaches to lead activities and games, and party room facilities for food and celebrations.
+The parties are designed for children of various age groups and can be customised to suit different party sizes and requirements.

-Padel expansion
+Padel

-In 2024, Powerleague introduced padel courts at its Shoreditch and Birmingham locations.
-In 2025, the company announced a £14 million investment to establish 17 additional padel clubs across the UK.
-By 2026, the expansion is expected to result in 76 courts, with an estimated 200,000 annual users.
+In recent years, Powerleague has diversified its offering by investing significantly in padel tennis facilities.
+The company announced plans to open 76 padel courts across the UK by 2026, representing a major expansion into the rapidly growing sport.